Dax Cowart: Later life and death

 Cowart earned a law degree in 1986 from Texas Tech University.
 He opened his own law practice, and later worked with trial attorney Robert Hilliard, founder of Hilliard Munoz Gonzales LLC., Corpus Christi, Texas.

-After the accident, Cowart changed his first name to Dax to avoid confusion after he embarrassingly discovered that, on more than one occasion, he had mistakingly responded to the name Donald when another person was being addressed.
+After the accident, Cowart changed his first name to Dax to avoid confusion after he embarrassingly discovered that, on more than one occasion, he had mistakenly responded to the name Donald when another person was being addressed.
 The shorter name was also easier for him to write.
 He married Samantha Berryessa, a California attorney, and they lived on a farm in San Diego County.

 Cowart was a frequent teacher and speaker at the Trial Lawyers College in Dubois, Wyoming.
 The college was founded by Gerry Spence, and the courses provided are Continuing Legal Education (CLE) accredited by "the state in which the course is held."

 Cowart spoke on patient rights in the US and abroad.
 His life and his reflections on what has happened to him challenged medicine's understanding of itself as a moral practice.
 A documentary of his plight titled Please Let Me Die was filmed in 1974, with a follow-up documentary titled Dax's Case filmed in 1984.
 Cowart's case illustrates several issues of patient autonomy.

-Cowart died at the age of 71 on April 28, 2019 from complications of leukemia and liver cancer, in Fallbrook, California.
+Cowart died at the age of 71 on April 28, 2019, from complications of leukemia and liver cancer, in Fallbrook, California.